AnushkaSunny/FineDine-fullstack/README.md

 # FineDine - Full Stack Restaurant Management System

-A full-stack restaurant web application that allows users to browse the menu, create an account, reserve tables, order food, and complete a checkout process.
+A full-stack restaurant web application that allows users to browse the menu, create an account, reserve tables, order food, subscribe to the restaurant newsletter, and complete a checkout process.
 The project was built to practice full-stack development by integrating a React frontend with a Spring Boot backend and a MySQL database.

+The application includes secure user authentication using Spring Security, a shopping cart, a table reservation system, and a responsive user interface designed to simulate a real restaurant website.

 This project helped me gain practical experience in building secure REST APIs, implementing user authentication, managing application state, and connecting a frontend with a backend.